 Enjoy a novel take on the timeless classic from the producer of The Lion King and the director and choreographer from The Book of Mormon and Something Rotten!

 Note that Tripster provides incredible deals on numerous Broadway shows to meet your budget needs.
 No matter which show you see, attending a Broadway performance tops the list as one of the greatest things to do in NYC at night.

-2) Look into Off-Broadway & Off-off Broadway Shows
+Look Into Off-Broadway & Off-Off Broadway Shows

-3) Nights at the Museum
+Spending a Night at the Museum

 Related Post: The Ultimate Guide to Hidden Gems in NYC

 Several of them are open fairly late, so if you didn't make time during the day, no worries.
 Several key art and history museums to visit include:

 This internationally renowned modern art museum offers stunning pieces of modern art as well as educational and entertaining experiences for guests.
 Gaze at works by Van Gogh, Picasso, Cezanne, Warhol, and beyond.

 Also, guests can view daily film and video screenings as well as participate in gallery discussions.